-Did the recipient include required Buy America certifications in solicitations and receive signed certifications from contractors as part of bid responsiveness in applicable procurements over \$150,000 that included iron, steel or manufactured products?
+- b.
+Did the recipient include required lobbying certifications in solicitations and receive signed certifications from contractors as part of bid responsiveness in procurements over \$100,000? - c.
+Did the recipient include required Buy America provisions and certifications in solicitations and receive signed certifications from contractors as part of bid responsiveness in applicable procurements over \$150,000 that included iron, steel or manufactured products?

-Prior to the site visit, examine the recipient's policies and procedures.
-During the site visit, examine procurement files for inclusion of Buy America certifications in applicable solicitations.
-Check for receipt of signed certifications from bidders at the time of submitting bids or proposals:
+Review the recipient's policies and procedures.
+During the Assesskejt, examine procurement files for inclusion of the following required certifications and receipt of signed certifications from bidders at the time of submitting bids or proposals: